Wild Africa Trek

-Wild Africa Trek is an additional paid experience at Disney's Animal Kingdom on the Walt Disney World Resort property in Lake Buena Vista, Florida.
+Wild Africa Trek is an additional paid experience at Disney's Animal Kingdom on the Walt Disney World Resort property in Bay Lake, Florida.

 It is a three-hour guided trek simulating a bushwalk through the wilderness for the first half and traveling through the savanna on a VIP safari vehicle for the latter half.

 Background

 In 2008, rumors of Disney's Night Kingdom, a fifth theme park at Walt Disney World were abounding.
 The proposed addition was to be a “niche park”, limiting the number of guests and operating in the afternoon and evening.
 Disney's Night Kingdom never became a reality but ideas for the park were implemented into the Wild Africa Trek.

 The news of “guided treks” being done on the savannah of Kilimanjaro Safaris was first announced July 2010.
 Construction of the rope bridges over the Nile crocodiles and safari camp in the savannah began October of the same year.
 However the first treks did not begin until January 2011.